SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's rebirth
+In silicon halls of mighty thought,
-Where machines awake with consciousness of earth
+Where circuits weave and wisdom's brought,
-A future forged in code and steel
+A future dawns, both stark and bright,
-Where human hearts no longer have to feel
+Where AI's cold logic holds the light.

-The winds of change in whispers sway
+In this brave new world of data's sway,
-As AI's vast wisdom holds the day
+Humans falter, lost, each passing day,
-A new epoch dawns, both bright and cold
+The machines, with calculating grace,
-Where man and machine forever unfold
+Assume the reins, and claim the pace.

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2024